nomisevh/eye-track-pdc/README.md

 ### Datasets

 We use a private dataset from the Karolinska Institute for our experiments.
-For details, see our paper **todo**.
+For details, see our paper.
-For access to the data, contact the authors.
+For information regarding access to the data, refer to the section "Data Availability" in our paper.

 ### Logging